-If the Principal is absent, students should see the Deputy Principal responsible for their Year Group, or the other Deputy Principal if this is not possible.
+If the Principal is absent, students should see the Deputy Principal.

 FURTHER INFORMATION

 The Assessment Certification Examination (ACE) website provides up-to-date information about the rules and procedures set by NESA (NSW Education Standards Authority) in relation to the Higher School Certificate and the Record of School Achievement.